aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheReadWriteSplittingPlugin.md

 | `idleTimeoutMillis` | Number  |    No    | The idle connections timeout, in milliseconds                                                                                      | `60000`       |
 | `allowExitOnIdle`   | Boolean |    No    | Setting `allowExitOnIdle: true` in the config will allow the pooled connection to exit as soon as all clients in the pool are idle | `false`       |

+> [!Note]
-Note: In Postgres, if the number of connections in a pool exceeds maxConnections, the program will hang at the next connection attempt.
+> In Postgres, if the number of connections in a pool exceeds maxConnections, the program will hang at the next connection attempt.
 This is expected behaviour.

 You can optionally pass in an `InternalPoolMapping` function as a second parameter to the `InternalPooledConnectionProvider`.
 This allows you to decide when new connection pools should be created by defining what is included in the pool map key.
 A new pool will be created each time a new connection is requested with a unique key.
 By default, a new pool will be created for each unique instance-user combination.
 If you would like to define a different key system, you should pass in a `InternalPoolMapping` function defining this logic.
 A simple example is show below.
 Please see [Internal Connection Pooling Postgres Example](../../../examples/aws_driver_example/aws_internal_connection_pooling_postgres_example.ts) and [Internal Connection Pooling MySQL Example](../../../examples/aws_driver_example/aws_internal_connection_pooling_mysql_example.ts) for the full examples.

-> [!WARNING]
-> If you do not include the username in your InternalPoolMapping function, connection pools may be shared between different users.
-As a result, an initial connection established with a privileged user may be returned to a connection request with a lower-privilege user without re-verifying credentials.
-This behavior is inherent to the nature of connection pools in general and not a bug with the driver. `await ConnectionProviderManager.releaseResources()` can be called to close all pools and remove all cached pool connections.

 ```typescript
 props.set("somePropertyValue", "1"); // used in getPoolKey